In this post, you will find what to discuss during Family Meetings and also can download your own family meeting agenda to make meetings run smoothly.

 Read Next: 18 Ways to Help Your Child Calm Down

-Calendar
+Calendar Check-In

-On the Family Meeting Agenda I made and use, there is a perfect spot to fill in the days of the week.
+On the Family Meeting Agenda I created, thereās a dedicated spot to fill in the days of the week, making it easy to keep track of everything in one place.

 Word of the Week